Skip to main content

 Use Cases

-• Automatic Security Scanning: Every time code is generated in Windsurf, the Mend MCP automatically analyzes it for security vulnerabilities
+• Automatic Security Scanning: Every time code is generated or a dependency gets added, the Mend MCP automatically analyzes it for security vulnerabilities.

 Prerequisites